zakaria-mzouti/zakaria-mzouti.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "A Multisector TANK-IO model: the heterogeneity in the production economy matters for inequality"
+"A Multisector TANK-IO model: the heterogeneity in the production economy matters for inequality"
 collection: Working papers
 category: Working papers
 ---